Secrets

 Configuring secret-specific parameters (general procedure)

-Discover and update the secret-specific parameters in Administration > Configuration > General Settings > Languages > Secrets
+Discover and update the secret-specific Analysis parameters in Administration > Configuration > General Settings > Languages > Secrets

 Adjusting the secret detection scope